North Allegheny School Board Overturns Superintendent's Mask Mandate

 One notable exception is the Catholic schools in the Diocese of Pittsburgh, which as a private institution can make its own rules.
 Despite pushback from many parents, the Diocese believes masks were the key to providing in-classroom instruction last school year.

-“We did close for a period of time but most of the time we were open and I do attribute that to masks,” said Michelle Peduto with the Diocese.MORE NEWS: Part Of East Carson Street Opens After Partial Building Collapse
+“We did close for a period of time but most of the time we were open and I do attribute that to masks,” said Michelle Peduto with the Diocese.MORE NEWS: Filmed In Pittsburgh, Jason Momoa's 'Sweet Girl' And Sandra Oh's 'The Chair' Are Out On Netflix

 But again, without an order from the state Health Department, this issue is being decided district by district and it will remain very divisive as COVID numbers continue to rise.